tungthtran/ambry/Development-Guidelines.md

   *  If we suggest changes, then:
      1. Make the required updates.
+     2. Apply code formatting.
-     1. Re-run the test suite
+     3. Re-run the test suite
-     1. Push the changes to your repo
+     4. Push the changes to your repo

 `        git push `